bdebray/workspace-admin-permissions/README.md

-# Agile Central: Workspace Admin Permissions Exporte
+# Agile Central: Workspace Admin Permissions Export

 This script will retrieve a list of all Workspace Administrators and export to a csv file.
 The list retrieved will be based on the user permissions for the provided username/password or API Key.
 This is best run as a subscription administrator in order to retrieve permissions for all workspaces in a subscription.